Learning how to make fondue starts by recognizing the right type of fondue equipment to use for each occasion.

 Many also come with an inner sleeve that can be used to transform your fondue pot into a double-boiler so that it can also be used for chocolate and cheese fondue like this one: Swissmar 11 Piece Stainless Fondue Set

-There are also versatile electrical pots that can be used for all types of fondue, such as the Trudeau Alto 3 In 1 Electric Fondue Set, which I highly recommend.
-Trudeau makes quality fondue pots and plates while still remaining affordable.
+There are also versatile electrical pots that can be used for all types of fondue, such as the Artesia 3 In 1 Electric Fondue Set, which I highly recommend.
+It’s great quality at an affordable price.

 Fondue Recipes and Fondue Dips